xushsh163/nativescript-segment-view/README.md

 # nativescript-segment-view

-A NativeScript plugin to provide an XML widget to implement the Material Design CardView component.
+A NativeScript plugin to extend segmentBar, make style same in android and ios.

 ## (Optional) Prerequisites / Requirements